 Learning Objective: 02-05 Determine the total fair value of the consideration transferred for an acquisition and allocate that fair value to specific subsidiary assets acquired (including goodwill); and liabilities assumed; or a gain on bargain purchase.
 Learning Objective: 02-06 Prepare the journal entry to consolidate the accounts of a subsidiary if dissolution takes place.

-Learning Objective: 02-07 Prepare a worksheet to consolidate the accounts of two companies that form a business combination if dissolution does not take place.
+Learning Objective: 02-07 Prepare a worksheet to consolidate the accounts of two companies that form a business combination it dissolution does not take place.
+53. Carnes has the following account balances as of May 1, 2012 before an acquisition transaction takes place.